What are the 4 types of coffee roast?

 Johny Morrisson

-There are four primary roasts of coffee i-e light, medium, medium-dark, and dark roast.
+There are four primary types of coffee roast i-e light, medium, medium-dark, and dark roast.
 Each brings out different flavors, acids, and aromas from the coffee beans.

 Key Takeaways